Budapest is very famous for its ruin pubs, fascinating parliament architecture, and, of course, its thermal baths!

 – Bring a bottle of water because you’ll be thirsty from sitting in the thermal baths.
 You can refill it in the water fountains there.

 – When you arrive there, change clothes and rinse your body before going to any pool.

 What to Pack for a Thermal Bath?

-Take money for the entrance fee and to eat something, if you get hungry.
-There is always a cafe in the thermal baths, but if you want, you can take your own food/ drinks and make a picnic. 🙂
+Take money for the entrance fee and to eat something if you get hungry.
+There is always a cafe in the thermal baths, but you can take your own food/ drinks and make a picnic if you want.

-You can take your towel or rent one, but there is a big deposit for it and a lot of people forget their towels, so there are usually long queues.
+You can take your towel or rent one, but there is a big deposit for it, and a lot of people forget their towels, so there are usually long queues.

 The distance to the outdoor pools isn’t that big, but it can get really cold.
 They have both bathrobes and swimming caps to rent if you find it more convenient.

 You can store your money/ belongings in the cabins or lockers, but if you want to keep them around, take a waterproof purse with you.